cdated/conway-curses/README.md

 ### Alter Initial State:

-The initial state is definted in the `initial_state.txt` as a pattern of asterisks and spaces.
-To alter the initial pattern edit `initial_state.txt` with your new pattern and run the conway_curses.py.
+The initial state is defined in the `initial_state.txt` as a pattern of asterisks and spaces.
+To alter the initial pattern edit `initial_state.txt` and run again.

 ### Sample Glider: